Europe is not only competing against individual startups, but against industrialisation systems.

 Europe remains exceptionally strong in:

-But many European systems still optimize primarily around:
+But many European systems still optimise primarily around:

-This does not mean Europe should “copy China.”
+Nor does it mean Europe should simply “copy China.”

 Why This Matters Beyond MedTech